conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 > - Kevin Had allegedly gained unauthorized access to dozens of computer networks as a fugitive.
 He _intercepted and stole computer passwords, altered computer networks, and broke and read private emails.
 > - Mitnick was finnaly arrested on February 15, 1996
 > - Case Significance: The case became a landmark in the legal landscape of computer crimes, bringing attention to the need for legislation to address computer crimes.
 It also demonstrated that hacking and unauthorized access to computer networks could be treated as serious criminal offenses.
+> - In 2001, Kevin Mitnick wrote a book, **"The Art of Deception: Controlling the Human Element of Security"** (my favorite book to read of his:

+>**_Key Takeaways:_**
+> - Social Engineering: The art of Manipulating, Influencing, or decieving people in order to gain unauthorized access to information or systems (targeting the _human element._)